SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/pages/about.md

 I am particularly interested in the intersection of Natural Language Processing and AI.

-I am also a great lover of Blues music.
+I have a great deal of experience in developing chatbots and vocal assistants.

-😆
+I am also a great lover of Blues music ([Albert King](https://www.youtube.com/watch?v=mPcGJahjsHY&t=2524s) and [Luther Allison](https://www.youtube.com/watch?v=M3Qhg4PU8BQ) are the greatest Blues guitar heroes in my not so humble opinion 😎.
+If you click on their names you will get redirected to their greatest live performances.).

 [my_sweet_photo]: {static}/images/huwey_gravatar.jpg